Home Care Services

 Home health aides and ancillary services address a range of needs to maintain people safely and comfortably in their homes.
 Programs for at-risk families assist with household management and parenting issues.

-Home Health Services (HHS) of WJCS is an accredited, New York State Licensed Home Care Service Agency that provides a wide-range of services to people in their places of residence in Westchester County and the Bronx.
+Home Health Services (HHS) of WJCS is a New York State-Licensed Home Care Service Agency that provides a wide-range of services to people in their places of residence in Westchester County and the Bronx.

 Personal Care Aides and Certified Home Health Care Aides, under the supervision of Registered Nurses, provide Personal Care Services to individuals who are unable to perform personal care services including (but are not limited to): bathing, grooming, dressing, ambulation assistance, transferring, toileting, meal planning, feeding, cooking, marketing, medication reminders, range of motion exercises, light housekeeping, assistance negotiating the community and socialization.
 The primary focus of the program is to maintain community living in a manner that is safe and preserves the dignity of the client and family.
 HHS staff is available around the clock in the event of an emergency.
 Learn more

-Project Time-Out has provided in-home respite services to Westchester families
+Project Time-Out has provided in-home respite services since 1982 to Westchester families

-caring for either a dependent older person or a child who is mentally retarded or
+caring for either a dependent older person or a child with intellectual or developmental disabilities.

 NURSING HOME TRANSITION DIVERSION